abhaymise/abhaymise.github.io/README.md

 # markdown_to_other_format.py

-Small helper to convert Markdown resumes to HTML and Word (and optionally PDF).
+A helper script to convert Markdown resumes to HTML and Word (and optionally PDF), with output filenames including the current date for versioning.

 ## Overview

 The script `tools/markdown_to_other_format.py` converts a Markdown file to HTML and DOCX.
 The generated HTML enforces the Georgia font.
-PDF generation is available but disabled by default.
+PDF generation is available but commented out by default.

+**Output files are named as `<stem>_<YYYYMMDD>.<ext>` (e.g., `resume_20251213.docx`) to include the date of generation.**

 ## Prerequisites